-How do I print a listing of files in a directory?
+How to print a listing of files in a directory

 - Navigate to the directory containing the content you'd like a list to print.
 If you're new to the command line, familiarize yourself with the cd command and the dir command.

-- Once in the directory you want to print the contents of, type one of the below commands.
+- Once in the directory you want to print the contents of, type one of the following commands.

 dir > print.txt

-The above command takes a list of all the files and all of the information about the files, including size, modified date, etc., and sends that output to the print.txt file in the current directory.
+The command above takes all output of the dir command and writes it to the print.txt file in the current directory.

 dir /b > print.txt

-The above command would print only the file names and not the file information of the files in the current directory.
+The command above prints only the names of files to the print.txt file and not the information of the files in the current directory.

 dir /s /b > print.txt

-The above command would print only the file names of the files in the current directory and any other files in the sub-directories within the current directory.
+The command above prints only the name of all files in the current directory and any subdirectories to the print.txt file.

-- After executing any of the above commands, the print.txt file is created.
-Open this file in any text editor (e.g. Notepad) and print the file.
-You can also print from the command prompt by typing notepad print.txt.
+- After executing any of the commands above, the print.txt file is created.
+Open this file in any text editor (e.g., Notepad) and print the file.
+You can also open Notepad from the command prompt by typing notepad print.txt.

 - Navigate to the directory you want to print.
 If you're new to Linux, you need to familiarize yourself with the Linux cd command and the ls command.

-- Once in the directory you want to print the contents of, type the below command.
+- Once in the directory you want to print the contents of, type the following command.

 ls > print.txt

-The above command will print all of the files in the current directory and any sub-directories to the print.txt file.
+The command above prints the name of all files in the current directory and any subdirectories to the print.txt file.